[Originally published February 2017. Updated June 2021]

 Landlords in some cases wish to have more involvement in the maintenance of their investment property’s grounds and having a commercial lawn and garden service provider tend to the property regularly is a great way of ensuring your investment is always well presented.

 It’s also an excellent way to attract and keep tenants — just make sure it’s specified and agreed upon in the tenancy agreement and allowed for in your rental price.

-While landlords are responsible for regularly maintaining trees, shrubs and hedges, tenants must keep the property “reasonably clean and tidy.”
-In most cases, this will include:
+Tenants must keep the property “reasonably clean and tidy” in Tenancy Services’ words.
+In most cases, this includes:

-If a tenant is unhappy with the condition of a tree, shrub or hedge on the property, they must ask the landlord before altering or removing the plant.
-If the landlord agrees that the tenant can trim or remove the plant, then the tenant will be responsible for undertaking the work and clearing away the trimmings.
+If a tenant is unhappy with the condition of a tree, shrub, or hedge on the property, they must attain the landlord’s written permission before altering or removing the plant.
+If the landlord agrees that the tenant can trim or remove the plant, then the tenant will be responsible for undertaking the work and clearing away all trimmings.

 In most cases, disputes can be resolved amicably.
-When they cannot, the landlord and tenant may need to appeal to the Tenancy Tribunal for help in resolving the issue.
+When things don’t go so smoothly, the landlord or tenant may need to appeal to the Tenancy Tribunal for help in resolving the issue.
 For more information, please refer to our blog about resolving tenancy issues.

-We believe that lawns and gardens should be a source of enjoyment and pleasure — not a point of contention.
-By agreeing to responsibilities upfront, our tenants can enjoy their outdoor areas, while our landlords can rest assured that their property is being cared for appropriately.
+We believe lawns and gardens should be a source of enjoyment and pleasure — not a point of contention.
+By agreeing to responsibilities upfront in their tenancy agreement, our tenants can enjoy their outdoor areas, while our landlords can rest assured that their property is being cared for appropriately.

 Get in touch to learn more about our property management services and ethos.